piyushagade/fml-2019/README.md

 ## Notes
 * Optional arguments are prefixed with '!'
 * Please remove '[' and ']' from arguments when attempting to run any program using the following guide.
+* The team has provide two seperate trained models.
+One for the easy test set ('./models/model_a_b.ckpt'), and one for the hard set ('./models/model_all.ckpt').

 ## Programs description